The following numbers serve both the San Marcos and Round Rock campuses unless otherwise noted.

 Interested in learning more about how your office can become a designated safe office at Texas State?
 Get info about Allies Training.

 The University Police provide many valuable safety resources including crime prevention, trainings and info about emergency procedures.
-Explore how UPD serves our community.
+Explore how University Police Department serves our community.

 The Counseling Center offers free, confidential counseling as well as online mental health resources to currently enrolled Texas State students.
 Learn more about their crisis and nonemergency services.